00tanveer/roadmaps/content/6-sash-zats--ryan-peterman.md

 episode_title: Instagram Staff (IC6) Promo Despite 10 Team Switches in 9 Years (Career Story)
 episode_description: Sash Zats grew to be a Staff Engineer (IC6) at Meta despite switching teams 10 times in 9 years.
 His career journey was a series of jumps to exciting projects and letting career growth happen as a byproduct.
 I interviewed him to show you how team switches can play out.
 guest_background: Software engineer at Instagram Sash has been working at Meta for over 8 years focusing on 0 to 1 spaces with focus on innovation at scale.
-topics:
-[
-    First team: iOS on Newsfeed Delight,
-    What makes a good designer partner?,
-    Joining a hardware team,
-    2 diffs in 6 months,
-    Joining the Instagram blockchain team,
-    Joining Instagram Threads pre-launch,
-    Working with an exceptional engineer (Peter),
-    Working on AI prototyping teams,
-    Reflecting on team switching’s impact on career growth, Why leave Meta,
-    Advice for younger self
+topics:  [First team - iOS on Newsfeed Delight, "What makes a good designer partner?", Joining a hardware team, 2 diffs in 6 months, Joining the Instagram blockchain team, Joining Instagram Threads pre-launch, Working with an exceptional engineer (Peter), Working on AI prototyping teams, Reflecting on team switching’s impact on career growth, Why leave Meta, Advice for younger self
 ]
 ---
 Transcript
-00:49 – First team: iOS on Newsfeed Delight
+### First team: iOS on Newsfeed Delight
 Ryan 00:00:49:

 Well, let's start at the beginning of the story.
 So how did you pick the first team and what was the story behind that?